 We stayed in Vathis.
 Fortunately there were no new terrorist activities on this bleak anniversary of last year’s infamous attacks in the US.
 We had been told last night that the bus to Pothia, the main town and harbor of Kalymnos, arrives here in Vathis at 10:30 and we had even bought tickets for the bus.
 We waited and waited for the bus but it did not show up.
 A nice man, who has lived in Australia for many years, gave us a ride to town in his van.
 He told us that the buses, starting today, operate on the winter schedule.
 Walking in Pothia, one takes his life in his own hands.
 The streets are narrow, many without sidewalks, and most drivers are dare devils.
 We managed to locate a replacement starter button and bought some glue which may or may not be suitable for patching the zodiac.
 We took a taxi and visited the modern monastery of Ayios Savas which overlooks the town.
 After our visit, the taxi drove us back to Vathis.

 We ate dinner again at Popy’s.
-The meal was presided over by the proprietor Mrs. Sevasti, a very lively 55ish grandmother who knows everyone on the island.
+The meal was presided over by the proprietor, Mrs. Sevasti, a very lively 55ish grandmother who knows everyone on the island.
 Unfortunately Alice’s condition had deteriorated.
 Now she had developed a very painful rash.
-After reading Thetis’ medical books and matching her symptoms we have concluded that she may have herpes zoster, a serious viral infection.
+After reading Thetis’ medical books and matching her symptoms we had concluded that she may have herpes zoster, a serious viral infection.
 We need to get her to a doctor.

 Thursday September 12, 2002 Day 22

-Mrs. Sevasti of Popy’s had told us last night that the bus to Pothia has changed schedule.
+Mrs. Sevasti of Popy’s had told us last night that the bus to Pothia had indeed changed schedule.
 Now it comes in Vathis at 8:30 AM.
 We were there and took the bus.
 In Pothia, we asked at a drug store for a doctor recommendation and we located his office.
 He was fairly young but sharp.
 He confirmed our diagnosis of herpes zoster and prescribed a series of drugs: an anti-viral, a strong pain killer, and a skin ointment.
 After filling the prescription, we took a taxi back to Thetis.
 As there was no more reason to stay further in Vathis we prepared for departure and topped the water tanks.

 We departed Vathis at 1315.
 There was almost no wind, just the lightest 5-8 knot NW breeze.
 We motored the 14.5 M to our destination the small island of Telendos, on the W side of Kalymnos.
 We arrived in Telendos [36° 59.9' N 26° 55.4' E] at 1605 and we anchored in 7.5 m depth and well clear of the underwater cables connecting the two islands.
 I snorkeled and checked the anchor.
 I was not pleased because it was embedded in weed but since there was no wind and I had let out plenty of chain we should be all right.
 I used the new glue that we had purchased yesterday and patched the holes on the zodiac.
-The leaks now seems gone.
+The leaks now appeared to have gone.

 Later, after the glue had dried, we launched the dinghy and went ashore where we took a long walk ending in the Plaka restaurant.
 Alice was not actually better but we were both very relieved that we knew the cause of her ailment and that she was now taking the proper medication.